 New Kingdom-Late Dynastic Period

 The four sons of Horus (Imsety, Hapy, Duamutef, and Quebsenuef) were responsible for preserving the vital organs of the deceased in the Afterlife.
-They were usually represented on four canopic jars that accompanied the mummified bodies.
+Each of the four was charged with protecting a certain organ, Duamutef - the stomach; Imsety - the liver; Hapy - the lungs; and Quebsenuef - the intestines.
+They were usually represented on the lids of four canopic jars that accompanied the mummified bodies.

 Cf. C. Andrews, Amulets of Ancient Egypt, (Texas, 1994), p.
 46, fig. 50, a group of all four sons of Horus; a similar example in the Fitzwilliam Museum inv. no. E.33d.1955.
 For examples of the canopic jars representing the deities, see British Museum inv. nos.
 1924,0510.17-20.

 Formerly in a New York private collection, acquired at Hotel Drouot, Pescheteau-Badin-Ferrien, Paris, November 25, 1990; previously in French private collection.